MyArtGallery

 Darwin art galleries with landscape art

-Darwin occupies a singular position in Australia's contemporary art world, shaped by the Top End's dramatic natural environment, tropical climate extremes, and multicultural heritage.
-The landscape art galleries here reflect something distinct from those you'll find in Melbourne, Sydney or Brisbane—they're shaped by red soil, monsoonal skies, Indigenous artistic traditions that stretch back tens of thousands of years, and a small but vibrant collector base that understands how light behaves in the tropics.
+Darwin has a pretty unique place in Australia's contemporary art world, shaped by the Top End's dramatic natural environment, tropical climate extremes, and multicultural heritage.
+The landscape art galleries here are different from what you'll see in Melbourne, Sydney or Brisbane, because they're shaped by red soil, monsoonal skies, Indigenous artistic traditions that stretch back tens of thousands of years, and a small but engaged collector base that understands how light behaves in the tropics.

 Darwin City, Darwin